Small businesses in Carbon County prepare for yellow phase reopening

 “Everyone wants to get out and get some exercise.
 Great thing about Jim Thorpe, you know, we’re this great little outdoor location.
 We’ve got bike trails, you know the river, people can do a lot of things outside which is healthy for you,” said Randall Sellers, owner of Sellers Books + Art.

-For a list of stores that are opening in Jim Thorpe and the Poconos, click here.
+For more information about the restaurants and businesses open in Jim Thorpe and the Poconos, click here.